Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Oranges and mandarin oranges may seem like two different sizes of the same fruit.
 Belonging to the same Rutaceae family and Citrus genus, they do have a lot in common; however, they have their differences too.

-It is assumed that orange is a hybrid between pomelo and mandarins.
+It is assumed that orange (also called sweet orange) is a hybrid between pomelo and mandarins.
 The first mention of sweet orange in history was recorded in Chinese literature in 314 BC (1).
 Sweet oranges are the most popular type of citrus in the world.

 Mandarin oranges visually differ from oranges by their size and shape, being smaller and less round.
 The taste is often sweeter than that of an orange.
 As the ancestor of sweet oranges, mandarins have naturally been around for longer.

 People often use the words mandarin, tangerine, clementine, and satsuma interchangeably.
-However, tangerines, clementines, and satsumas are all different types of mandarin oranges.
+However, tangerines, clementines, and satsumas are all varieties of mandarin oranges.
 Tangerines are bright orange and less sweet.
-Clementines are the most common type of mandarin oranges in stores, very sweet and easy to peel.
+Clementines are the most common type of mandarin oranges in stores; they are very sweet and easy to peel.
 Satsumas are also sweet and easy to peel; however, they are also easy to damage (2).

 Nutrition

-Oranges contain all the essential amino acids, whereas mandarin oranges lack the essential amino acid methionine entirely.
+Oranges contain all the essential amino acids, whereas mandarin oranges entirely lack the essential amino acid methionine.

 Orange would be the right choice between these two citrus fruits during low-carb, low-fat, or low-calorie diets.